allwelldotdev/lab/notes/python.md

 - `ESC` exists edit mode to view mode
 - In view mode, `dd` deletes the selected cell
 - `y` transforms a cell to code
+- `m` transforms a cell to markdown
+- `r` transforms a cell to raw.
 -